Tethered vs untethered chargers - which is better?

 Disadvantages of a tethered charger:

 - Charging Type restriction - you have to select Type 1 or Type 2 and have the relevant vehicle to fit this, you cannot mix and match.
-Also, there could be a worry that the industry create other Types in the future and you would have to keep upgrading chargers to fit this.
-The choice of cable length is also limited.

 - Lacks flexibility - you can only use this charger at home.
 You would want to purchase a charging cable or have one handy if you wanted to use an untethered public charging point or someone's untethered home charger.